jayf/javascript-feature-flags/README.md

-javascript-feature-flags
+Javascript Feature Flags
 ========================

-Gets Feature Flags set in URL fragment, query string, browser cookies, and/or test domain name.
+This Javascript function gets Feature Flags set in the URL (as fragment and/or query string), set in a browser cookie, and/or via matching a domain name (e.g., localhost, or your test domain name).

 ##What are Feature Flags

-A *Feature Flag* is a setting to turn a feature on or off.
+A *Feature Flag* is a setting you use to turn a feature on or off.
 This is often used to turn on experimental features in your code, e.g., for testing.

 ###Example